sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

     ## Usage
     1. Clone the repository.
-    2. Open the solution file AccelerateDevGitHubCopilot.sln in Visual Studio.
+    2. Open the solution file AccelerateDevGHCopilot_M2.sln in Visual Studio.
     3. Build the solution to restore dependencies.
     4. Run the `Library.Console` project to start the console application.
     5. Follow the on-screen instructions to search for patrons, view patron details, extend loans, return books, and renew memberships.